 Today, thanks to favorable geology and continuing innovation by the American oil and gas industry, the U.S. maintains more than 200 years of technically recoverable oil and over 500 years of in-place oil.
 Together with our massive natural gas and coal reserves, the U.S. has the largest energy resource base in the world.
 The policy of prohibiting trade of U.S. oil is not consistent with having the largest energy reserves in the world.
-Nor do any of the other countries with the largest energy reserves prohibit export of their domestically produced oil.
+Nor do any of the other oil-producing countries prohibit the export of oil.

 One of the concerns that many have voiced about exporting U.S. oil is the impact on consumers.
-Thankfully, this question has been investigated thoroughly by the Energy Information Administration and Government Accountability Office, as well as several think tanks and independent energy analysts, and every report has concluded that exporting U.S. crude would cause gasoline prices to decline, not increase them.

-These reports all found that allowing U.S. oil exports would add supply to the global oil market.
+Thankfully, this question has been investigated thoroughly by the Government Accountability Office, as well as several think tanks and independent energy analysts, and every report has concluded that exporting U.S. crude would cause gasoline prices to decline, not increase.
+These analyses all found that allowing U.S. oil exports would add supply to the global oil market.
 Additional supply puts downward price pressure on the price of crude.
 Because gasoline is predominantly priced globally, a cheaper price for crude would put downward price pressure on gasoline.